Looking for a beach getaway without the big-city bustle? Then Marco Island might be the perfect place for you.

 Its 110,000 acres provide a glimpse into some beautiful and unique habitats, including the estuarine system, where freshwater and saltwater meet.

-Unsurprisingly, animal-watching is the big attraction here, but you can also kayak, camp, or visit the education center to learn from some of the many scientists that work in this intricate ecosystem.
+Unsurprisingly, animal-watching is the main attraction here, but you can also kayak, camp, or visit the education center to learn from some of the many naturalists and biologists who work in this intricate ecosystem.

 And best of all, your visit supports conservation efforts!